eprei/Rainfall_J/level1/walkthrough.md

 0x8048490 <main+16>: call   gets@plt            ; unbounded read
 ```
 Observations:
-- The usable buffer size is `0x50 - 0x10 = 0x40` (64 bytes).
+- The source code declares a 76-byte buffer.
+The assembly shows `0x50 - 0x10 = 0x40` (64 bytes).
+This difference could be
+probably due to compiler optimizations and stack alignment.
+The empirical offset (76 bytes) is what matters for
+exploitation.
-- Because `gets` never checks bounds, anything beyond 64 bytes begins to smash saved registers.
+- Because `gets` never checks bounds, anything beyond 76 bytes overwrites the saved EIP.

 ## Exploitation Process

 ### 1. Measure the Offset
-Use `pattern create 200` (GEF) or `pwntools.cyclic` and crash the program. `pattern search $eip` reports that EIP is overwritten after 76 bytes, confirming the theoretical calculation (64 bytes buffer + saved EBP + alignment).
+Using `pattern create 200` and `pattern search $eip` confirms the offset to EIP is exactly **76 bytes**, matching the
+buffer size declared in `source.c`.

 ### 2. Identify the Win Function
-A quick `info functions` shows an extra symbol `run` at `0x8048444`.
+`info functions` reveals the `run()` function at `0x8048444`.
+It spawns a shell via `system("/bin/sh")`, making it the
+ideal target to jump to.
 Disassembly:
 ```asm
 run:
   push   ebp